Non et Sic: Don’ts and dos of Protestant Aquinas Scholarship

 That is beginning to happen again: “As Protestants have gained increasing historical understanding of their own tradition, as Protestants and Roman Catholics of many stripes have entered into serious conversations with one another, and as Christians of various confessions have looked for helpful resources to address the challenges of postmodernism and secularism, the time has been ripe for revived Protestant exploration of Aquinas and his relation to Reformation Christianity” (16).
 And this book goes a long way to offering such a revivification.

 Sebastian Rehnman’s marvelous essay, “Philosophy Explored,” places the causal argument for God’s existence in its proper context (rather than the feigned context of ‘natural and autonomous reason’) and argues strenuously for the necessity of such arguments.
-He also shows, along with Daniel Westberg (“The Influence of Aquinas on Protestant Ethics”), that Aquinas’ understanding of grace, virtue, and habits is not only consistent with Protestant emphases on justification by faith alone, but was in fact appropriated among early Modern Protestants in their doctrine of sanctification (not to mention, Rehnman shows, how his virtue ethics is proving to be far superior to so many of the post-Kantian ethical theories bandied about in the Modern period).
+He also shows, along with Daniel Westberg (“The Influence of Aquinas on Protestant Ethics”), that Aquinas’ understanding of grace, virtue, and habits is not only consistent with Protestant emphases on justification by faith alone, but was in fact appropriated among early Modern Protestants in their doctrine of sanctification (not to mention, Rehnman shows, how his virtue ethics is proving to be far superior to so many of the Kantian and post-Kantian ethical theories bandied about in the Modern period).

 I must say that I throw my hat in with the sentiments of Svensson and VanDrunen when they conclude their introduction: “…we believe that serious and accurate engagement with the texts and legacy of Thomas Aquinas can only benefit Protestant intellectual life” (17).